UhhhAaron/SaladBind/CONTRIBUTING.md

 Please remember that the GitHub [Community Guidelines](https://docs.github.com/en/github/site-policy/github-community-guidelines), [Terms of Service](https://docs.github.com/en/github/site-policy/github-terms-of-service), and other relevant policies apply here and elsewhere on GitHub - we're human beings too. ~~(well not alfur)~~

+Violating these repeatedly may result in being blocked from contributing to Vukky Limited projects and/or being banned from GitHub.
+Constructive contributions are important to us.
+Thank you!

 ## Contributing code

 ### Setting up the environment